ansible-collections/overview/collection_requirements.rst

 These guidelines are the policy for inclusion in the Ansible package and are in addition to any licensing and legal concerns that may otherwise affect your code.

 Repository management
 =====================

-Every collection MUST have a public SCM repository, and releases of the collection MUST be tagged in this repository.
+Every collection MUST have a public SCM repository and releases of the collection MUST be tagged in this repository.

 Branch name and configuration
 -----------------------------